Odesa: Economy

 Deribasivska Street is one of the city's most important commercial streets, hosting many of the city's boutiques and higher-end shops.
 In addition to this there are a number of large commercial shopping centres in the city.
 The 19th-century shopping gallery Passage was, for a long time, the city's most upscale shopping district, and remains to this day an important landmark of Odesa.

 The tourism sector is of great importance to Odesa, which is currently the second most-visited Ukrainian city.
-In 2003 this sector recorded a total revenue of 189.2 million UAH.
+In 2003 this sector recorded a total revenue of ₴189.2 million.
 Other sectors of the city's economy include the banking sector: the city hosts a branch of the National Bank of Ukraine.
-Imexbank, one of Ukraine's largest commercial banks, was based in the city, however on May 27, 2015, the Deposit Guarantee Fund of Ukraine made a decision to liquidate the bank.
+Imexbank, one of Ukraine's largest commercial banks, was based in the city, however on 27 May 2015, the Deposit Guarantee Fund of Ukraine made a decision to liquidate the bank.

 Foreign business ventures have thrived in the area, as since 1 January 2000, much of the city and its surrounding area has been declared a free economic zone – this has aided the foundation of foreign companies' and corporations' Ukrainian divisions and allowed them to more easily invest in the Ukrainian manufacturing and service sectors.
 To date a number of Japanese and Chinese companies, as well as a host of European enterprises, have invested in the development of the free economic zone, to this end private investors in the city have invested a great deal of money into the provision of quality office real estate and modern manufacturing facilities such as warehouses and plant complexes.

 Odesa also has a well-developed IT industry with large number of IT outsourcing companies and IT product startups.
-Among most famous startups is Looksery and AI Factory both developed in Odesa and acquired by Snap inc.
+Among most famous startups is Looksery and AI Factory both developed in Odesa and acquired by Snap Inc.